-To provide a return (after fees and costs) of 4.0% pa above inflation over the medium to long term, with a focus on risk management.
+To provide a return (after fees and costs) of 2% pa above inflation over the short to medium term with a focus on income and risk management.

 Fund strategy

 The Fund is diversified across a range of asset classes, including equities, fixed income and alternatives, with a dynamic approach to asset allocation.
 Derivatives may be used to implement investment strategies.